Your First Video Edit

 To hide sensitive information (faces, license plates, personal data):

-• Solid Color - Fill with a solid color
+- Solid Colour - Fill with a solid colour

 Step 5: Preview Your Changes